An $O(3.82^k)$ Time FPT Algorithm for Convex Flip Distance

-The number of ways to triangulate a convex polygon with $n+2$ vertices is $C_n$, the $n^{th}$ Catalan number.
+The number of ways to triangulate a convex $(n+2)$-gon is $C_n$, the $n$-th Catalan number.
 Consequently, there exists an isomorphism between triangulations of a convex polygon and a plethora of counting problems, such as binary trees, Dyck paths, etc~\cite{enumbook}.
-In particular, there exists a bijection between the set of triangulations of a convex $(n+3)$-gon and the set of full binary trees with $n$ internal nodes.
-Furthermore, flipping an edge in a convex polygon triangulation corresponds to rotating a node in a binary tree, which is an essential operation for maintaining balanced binary trees.
-The \emph{rotation distance} between two binary trees with the same number of nodes is the minimum number of rotations needed to transform one binary tree into another.
-Thus, finding the flip distance between two triangulations of a convex $(n+3)$-gon is equivalent to finding the rotation distance between two binary trees with $n$ internal nodes.
+In particular, there exists a bijection between the set of triangulations of a convex $(n+2)$-gon and the set of full binary trees with $n$ internal nodes.
+Furthermore, flipping an edge in a convex polygon triangulation corresponds to rotating a node in a binary tree, which is an essential operation for maintaining balanced binary search trees.
+The \emph{rotation distance} between two binary trees with the same number of nodes is the minimum number of rotations needed to transform one binary tree into the other.
+Thus, finding the flip distance between two triangulations of a convex $(n+2)$-gon is equivalent to finding the rotation distance between two binary trees with $n$ internal nodes.

 Determining the computational complexity of {\sc Convex Flip Distance} (equivalently the rotation distance problem between binary trees) has been an important open problem.
-Despite extensive research on this problem~\cite{culik_wood,lucas3,lucas4,lucas20,lucas22,tarjan,li_approx,fordham,cleary_app,cleary,lucas,kelk_kernel}, it is still unknown whether it is NP-hard or not.
+Despite extensive research on this problem~\cite{culik_wood,lucas3,lucas4,lucas20,lucas22,sleator,li_approx,fordham,cleary_app,cleary,lucas,kelk_kernel}, it is still unknown whether it is \NP-hard or not.

-Culik and Wood~\cite{culik_wood} first studied the rotation distance problem between binary trees in 1982 and proved an upper bound of $2n-2$, where $n$ is the number of internal nodes of the trees.
-In 1988, Sleator, Tarjan, and Thurston~\cite{tarjan} improved the upper bound to $2n-6$, which is tight for $n \geq 11$~\cite{pournin}.
+In 1982, Culik and Wood~\cite{culik_wood} first studied the rotation distance problem between binary trees and proved an upper bound of $2n-2$, where $n$ is the number of internal nodes of the trees.
+In 1988, Sleator, Tarjan, and Thurston~\cite{sleator} improved the upper bound to $2n-6$, which is proven to be tight for $n \geq 11$ by Pournin~\cite{pournin}.